oneloveipfs/ipfsVideoUploader/docs/ConfigDocs.md

 # Config file guide

-#### SteemConnect settings (only required for generating login links)
-* `SteemConnectApp`: Specify the app name of your SteemConnect application.
-* `callbackURL`: Specify the uploader page URL (https://yourdomain.com/upload) where the URL must be listed in SteemConnect application settings.

-Ignore this section if you do not wish to support SteemConnect authentication.

 #### General settings
 * `IPFS_API_PORT`: Specify port that IPFS daemon listens to for IPFS API calls.
 * `HTTP_PORT`: Specify port to listen to HTTP requests.